Consolidated theory of fluid thermodiffusion: Numerical computation

 \subsection{Example}

-We illustrate the numerical method by simulating the separation of an equimolar ternary gas mixture of helium, argon and krypton in a three dimensional separation chamber.
+We illustrate the numerical method by simulating the separation of an equimolar ternary gas mixture of helium, argon and krypton in a three-dimensional separation chamber.
 The conceptual schematic for this numerical experiment is shown in Figure \ref{Separation schematic}.

 Values of binary Stefan--Maxwell coefficients $\mathscr{D}_{ij}$ were taken from Table \ref{Datatable}.
 Newman--Soret coefficients $\mathscr{A}_{ij}$ computed using binary data for $\alpha_{12}$ are tabulated in Table \ref{BinaryAijtable}, and the regularized Newman--Soret matrix used for simulations is presented in Table \ref{Aijtable}.
 Thermal conductivities for each pure component were taken from Table \ref{ThermalconductivityDatatable}; to evaluate the thermal conductivity of the mixture, the mixing rule proposed by Udoetok \cite{Etim2013} was employed.
-This mixing rule was chosen due to its good balance between accuracy and simplicity, the latter of which is key because conductivity must be computed dynamically from the local composition and temperature at each point in the domain.
+This mixing rule was chosen due to its good balance between accuracy and simplicity, the latter of which is key because conductivity must be computed dynamically from the local composition and temperature at each point in the simulation domain.
 The exact molar masses used for the simulation were $4.00 \: \si{g.mol^{-1}}$, $39.95 \: \si{g.mol^{-1}}$, and $83.80 \: \si{g.mol^{-1}}$ for helium, argon, and krypton, respectively.

 The simulation was performed with Firedrake software \cite{Rathgeber2016}, using the MUMPS direct linear solver \cite{MUMPS01, MUMPS02} via PETSc \cite{petsc-user-ref, petsc-efficient}.
 The mesh of the geometry was constructed using the Gmsh software \cite{GMSH}.
 Each linear system had 3,895,568 degrees of freedom and convergence was achieved in 11 non-linear iterations.
-The code can be found at \url{https://bitbucket.org/vanbrunt/consolidated-thermodiffusion-repository} along with the mesh used for the separation chamber.
+The exact scripts used to produce each numerical experiment can be found at \url{https://bitbucket.org/vanbrunt/consolidated-thermodiffusion-repository} along with the mesh used for the separation chamber.
+The exact software versions used to produce the results in this paper, along with instructions for installation, have been archived on Zenodo \cite{zenodo/Firedrake-20211106.0}.

 For the experiment, the cooling bath was maintained at 300 $\si{K}$, a condition reflected in the simulation by imposing Dirichlet boundary conditions specifying the wall temperatures of the left chamber.
 To drive the temperature gradient, an evenly-distributed fixed heat flux was fed normally into the rightmost face of the device.
 The remaining boundary conditions were set as homogeneous Neumann conditions to reflect the presence of insulation and gas-impermeable walls.
 Last, it was assumed that the total molar amounts of each gas are constants of the closed system.
 The constant total amount of material in the separation chamber, $n_\textrm{T}$, necessarily satisfies